 6 Performance Assessment (PA) modelling using Site Characterisation (SC) data.

-- 6A Model and reproduce selected True-1 tests with a PA model and/or a SC model to provide a common reference.
-External review report /Hodgkinson and Black 2005/. - 6B Model selected PA cases at the True-1 site with new PA relevant (long term/base case) boundary conditions and temporal scales.
-This task serves as means to understand the differences between the use of SC-type and PA-type models and the influence of various assumptions made for PA calculations for extrapolation in time.
-External review report /Hodgkinson and Black 2005/. - 6C Develop semi-synthetic, fractured granite hydrostructural models.
-Two scales are supported (200 m block scale and 2000 m site-scale).
-The models are developed based on data from the Prototype Repository, True Block Scale, True-1 and Fracture Characterisation and Classification project (FCC).
-External review report /Black and Hodgkinson 2005/. - 6D This sub-task is similar to sub-task 6A and is using the synthetic structural model in addition to a 50 to 100 m scale True-Block Scale tracer experiment.
-External review report /Hodgkinson 2007/. - 6E This sub-task extends the sub-task 6D transport calculations to a reference set of PA time scales and boundary conditions.
-External review report /Hodgkinson 2007/. - 6F Sub-task 6F is a sensitivity study, which is proposed to address simple test cases, individual tasks to explore processes and to test model functionality.
-External review report /Hodgkinson 2007/.
+6A Model and reproduce selected True-1 tests with a PA model and/or a SC model to provide a common reference External review report /Hodgkinson and Black 2005/.
+6B Model selected PA cases at the True-1 site with new PA relevant (long term/base case) boundary conditions and temporal scales.
+This task serves as means to understand the differences between the use of SC-type and PA-type models and the influence of various assumptions made for PA calculations for extrapolation in time External review report /Hodgkinson and Black 2005/.
+6C Develop semi-synthetic, fractured granite hydrostructural models.
+Two scales are supported (200 m block scale and 2,000 m site-scale).
+The models are developed based on data from the Prototype Repository, True Block Scale, True-1 and Fracture Characterisation and Classification project (FCC) External review report /Black and Hodgkinson 2005/.
+6D This sub-task is similar to sub-task 6A and is using the synthetic structural model in addition to a 50 to 100 m scale True-Block Scale tracer experiment - External review report /Hodgkinson 2007/.
+6E This sub-task extends the sub-task 6D transport calculations to a reference set of PA time scales and boundary conditions External review report /Hodgkinson 2007/.
+6F Sub-task 6F is a sensitivity study, which is proposed to address simple test cases, individual tasks to explore processes and to test model functionality External review report /Hodgkinson 2007/.
 7 Long-term pumping experiment.

-- 7A1 Hydrostructural model implementation.
-Preliminary results will be presented at the Task Force Workshop in June. - 7A2 Pathway simulation within fracture zones.
-Preliminary results will be presented at the Task Force Workshop in June. - 7A3 Conceptual modelling of PA relevant parameters from open hole pumping. - 7A4 Quantification of compartmentalisation from open hole pumping tests and flow logging - 7A5 Quantification of transport resistance distributions along pathways - 7B Sub-task 7B is addressing the same as sub-task 7A but in a smaller scale, i.e. rock block scale.
-Sub-task 7B is using sub-task 7A as boundary condition - 7C Here focus is on deposition hole scale issues, resolving geomechanics, buffers, and hydraulic views of fractures - 7D Tentatively sub-task 7D concerns integration on all scales
+7A Long-term pumping experiment.
+(Final results of sub-task 7A1 and 7A2 are presented.
+Draft reports in review).
+7A1 Hydrostructural model implementation.
+7A2 Pathway simulation within fracture zones.
+7A3 Conceptual modelling of PA relevant parameters from open hole pumping.
+7A4 Quantification of compartmentalisation from open hole pumping tests and flow logging.
+7A5 Quantification of transport resistance distributions along pathways.
+7B Sub-task 7B is addressing the same as sub-task 7A but in a smaller scale, i.e. rock block scale.
+Sub-task 7B is using sub-task 7A as boundary condition.
+(Has started).
+7C Here focus is on deposition hole scale issues, resolving geomechanics, buffers, and hydraulic views of fractures.
+7D Tentatively sub-task 7D concerns integration on all scales